Herndon

 Dr. Keith Herndon

-About: Dr. Herndon teaches Media Management, the Business of News, Financial Journalism and Media, News and Consumers, an introductory course.
-He holds the William S. Morris Chair in News Strategy and Management and is the Director of the Cox Institute for Journalism Innovation, Management and Leadership where he runs its leadership development program and the Journalism Innovation Lab.
+About: Dr. Herndon teaches courses in the Business of News and Financial Journalism along with Food Journalism as a special topics course and as independent study.
+He also teaches Media Management at the graduate level.
+He holds the William S. Morris Chair in News Strategy and Management and is the executive director of the Cox Institute for Journalism Innovation, Management and Leadership where he runs its Journalism Leadership Lab.

 Education